Sunnyg83/Drone_optimization/README.md

 ## Features
 - Input the number of delivery points (nodes) for drones
+- Enter a custom label (including spaces) for each delivery point
-- Input the adjacency matrix representing distances between drone delivery locations
+- Input the adjacency matrix representing distances between delivery locations
-- Display the adjacency matrix
+- Display the adjacency matrix as a labeled, neatly aligned grid
 - Compute and display the Minimum Spanning Tree (MST):
   - Shows which connections to make for the drone network
   - Displays the total cost (minimum total distance)